samarpanB/loopback-next/docs/site/Life-cycle.md

 }
 ```

-Please note all methods are optional so that an observer can opt in certain
+Both `start` and `stop` methods are optional so that an observer can opt in
-events.
-Each main events such as `start` and `stop` are further divided into
-three sub-phases to allow the multiple-step processing.
+certain events.

 ## Register a life cycle observer